MetaMorphic-Digital/syrinscape-control/README.md

 # Syrinscape Controller

-Control and play syrinscape elements within Foundry.
+A spiritual successor to Wojtek Polak's (Frondeus) [SyrinControl](https://foundryvtt.com/packages/fvtt-syrin-control), this module allows you to control and play syrinscape elements within Foundry.

 ### How to use